BCDShaw/notes/readme.md

 All sources I retrieve my information from will be compiled at the bottom of this file, along with links as to where you can access this information as well.

+Disclaimer: I am still working on being able to paraphrase properly and rewrite notes in my own words.
+As such, and because I find it important in general, I have included all my source material.

 ### Computer Basics

 - [Fetch and Execute Cycle](/topics/computer-basics/fetch-and-execute-cycle.md)